robin-rpr/marker/README.md

 ### Install

 This Extension has been created for Mozilla Firefox.
 "A Browser for people not for profit."
-To support a open Internet there is no intention to release this Add-On for Chrome/Opera/etc.
+To support an open Internet there is no intention to release this Add-On for Chrome/Opera/etc.

 <a href="https://addons.mozilla.org/en-US/firefox/addon/marker-ink/">
   <img title="Install" src="https://blog.mozilla.org/addons/files/2020/04/get-the-addon-fx-apr-2020.svg" height="64"  align="left"/>